 EDUCATION & TRAINING

 Long Island Center for Tourette provides training and education to healthcare professionals, researchers, schools and employers on Tourette syndrome, Tic and related disorders.
 The center also help educate patients, families and the general public on these conditions.
-The Center works in partnership with the Long Island Tourette Association and its Youth & Adult Ambassadors to provide classroom educational programs to primary and secondary schools throughout the region.
+The Center works in partnership with the Long Island chapter of the Tourette Association of America and its Youth & Adult Ambassadors to provide classroom educational programs to primary and secondary schools throughout the region.
 The Center provides training and clinical experiences for a range of healthcare providers including residents, fellows, medical students, nursing and physician assistant students at Zucker School of Medicine and Hofstra Northwell.

 ADVOCACY & AWARENESS